srihari-sridharan/TypeScript-Fundamentals/README.md

 ### Complex Types

-* Complex / user defined types can be used for a variable.
+* Complex / user defined types can be used for declaring a variable.

 ```TS
 class Engine {